michelbernardods/desafio-nodejs-bootcamp/README.md

 # desafio-nodejs-bootcamp
 Desafio 01 bootcamp

-Sobre o desafio
+About the challenge
-Crie uma aplicação para armazenar projetos e suas tarefas do zero utilizando Express.
+Create an application to store projects and their tasks from scratch using Express.

-Rotas
+Routes
-POST /projects: A rota deve receber id e title dentro do corpo e cadastrar um novo projeto dentro de um array no seguinte formato: { id: "1", title: 'Novo projeto', tasks: [] }; Certifique-se de enviar tanto o ID quanto o título do projeto no formato string com aspas duplas.
+POST /projects: The route must receive id and title inside the body and register a new project within an array in the following format:{ id: "1", title: 'New project', tasks: [] }; Be sure to send both the project ID and the title in string format with double quotes.

-GET /projects: Rota que lista todos projetos e suas tarefas;
+GET /projects: Route that lists all projects and their tasks;

-PUT /projects/:id: A rota deve alterar apenas o título do projeto com o id presente nos parâmetros da rota;
+PUT /projects/:id: The route must change only the title of the project with the id present in the route parameters;

-DELETE /projects/:id: A rota deve deletar o projeto com o id presente nos parâmetros da rota;
+DELETE /projects/:id: The route must delete the project with the id present in the route parameters;

-POST /projects/:id/tasks: A rota deve receber um campo title e armazenar uma nova tarefa no array de tarefas de um projeto específico escolhido através do id presente nos parâmetros da rota;
+POST /projects/:id/tasks: The route must receive a title field and store a new task in the task array of a specific project chosen through the id present in the route parameters;